MarketDataApp/documentation/sheets-add-on/dates-and-times.md

   - `yesterday` Yesterday's date.
 The same as Sheets formula `today()-1`.

+- **Time-based Parameters** Time keyphrases let you select a specific time of day, relative to the current time.
+Time-based parameters are typically used to model intraday stock movements.

+  - `now` The current time.
+Use this keyword to select the current open candle, for example.

 :::caution Coming Soon

 The following relative date parameters are planned for the future and have not yet been implemented.